Getting started with off camera flash photography

 Here’s a selection on Amazon of the most popular options on the market, including budget and higher end options.

-Just make sure that you buy the correct one for your camera.
 Manufacturers make different versions suitable to the different camera brands.
-The product name will indicate if it’s for a Nikon, for example, with an N in the name and Canon a C.
+The product name indicates if it’s for a Nikon, for example, with an N in the name and Canon a C.

 I’ve also used my pop up flash in commander mode to trigger the off camera flash on the opposite side of the dancefloor.
 In the black and white image of the child towards the top of this article I’d set up my speedlight (flash) on a light stand and when she wandered onto the dance floor, I took the shot.
 You can see the flash of the speedlight in the shot.

-If you have a flash and haven’t yet tried off camera flash, give it a go.
+If you have a flash and haven’t yet tried it off camera, give it a go.
 What’s the worst that can happen?

 Creative off camera flash